SAEON/academic-kickstart/content/authors/agulhas/_index.md

   url: "www.saeon.ac.za"

 # Short bio (displayed in user profile at end of posts)
-bio: I keep the node running smoothly.
+bio: One of the most biodiverse and imperilled landscapes in the world.

 research:
-- Water
-- Fire
-- Biodiversity
-- People
-- Global Change

-data: I got data
+data: Lots

 education outreach:
   courses: